brianwilsongh/ByteReaver/README.md

 ### How to Use It

 The program will require an installation of Java, and the ability to execute the main .jar file from the command line.
-The Chrome Driver executable (v 2.29) should be included in the repository as 'chromium.exe', and should work with any Chrome Drivers that are 2.29+.
+The Chrome Driver executable (v 2.29) should be included in the repository as a 'chromedriver' executable, and should work with any Chrome Drivers that are 2.29+.
 It must be in the same directory as the .jar to work.

 To initiate with a java path of "java", one would type something like the following: